Public fears about football and neurodegenerative disease have swept far beyond the science.

 There was also a 2014 clinical study of 45 ex-NFL players, age 30-60, which found that several had signs of impact damage in the brain, detectable by sophisticated MRI techniques.
 And although none of the ex-players had anything as serious as dementia, and no clear pattern of symptoms emerged in the group (i.e., no evidence of a uniform “CTE” syndrome), neuropsychological testing showed “isolated impairments in 11 players (24%)” and nine players (20%) indicated symptoms of moderate or severe depression on standard questionnaires.

-(Ironically the lead author of that study was Ira Casson, a neurologist at Hofstra North Shore-Long Island Jewish School of Medicine who had been a consultant to the NFL and had led the charge against Omalu’s 2005 paper.
+Ironically the lead author of that study was Ira Casson, a neurologist at Hofstra North Shore-Long Island Jewish School of Medicine who had been a consultant to the NFL and had led the charge against Omalu’s 2005 paper.
 Casson earlier in his career had become an expert on boxing CTE, and helped draw attention to the dangers of that sport, but later found the evidence for the clinical reality of football CTE less convincing.
-He was drummed out of the NFL’s concussion committee in 2009 under pressure from a US Congresswoman and the NFL Players’ Association, due to his alleged bias.)
+He was drummed out of the NFL’s concussion committee in 2009 under pressure from a US congresswoman and the NFL Players’ Association, due to his skepticism.

-The bottom line, with regard to the published research on football CTE anyway, is that repeated head-jarring events may indeed promote neuropathology.
-Some of that may be CTE-type neuropathology.
-Some of that CTE-type neuropathology may cause clinically evident symptoms.
-But so far the evidence suggests that CTE-related symptoms will be far from universal, and perhaps rare or even non-existent.
+The bottom line, with regard to the published research on football CTE anyway, is that repeated head-jarring events may indeed result in brain abnormalities.
+Some of those abnormalities may be CTE-type tau tangles.
+In some cases, perhaps, CTE-type tau tangles will cause clinically evident symptoms.
+But no study has ever convincingly tied these CTE tangles to any symptom, and the evidence so far suggests that the tangles cause serious symptoms rarely if at all.
 How could that be?
-Maybe CTE neuropathology is truly degenerative but progresses very slowly.
+Maybe the CTE pattern of tau tangles reflects a process that is truly degenerative but progresses very slowly.
 Maybe in many cases it stops progressing.
-Maybe—conceivably anyway—it is inherently benign.
+Maybe—conceivably anyway—the tangles are inherently benign.